 - The kidneys.
 The human kidney can be damaged by habitual drug use over a period of many years.
 Kidney failure is not uncommon among long-time users of crystal meth, heroin and other dangerous drugs.

 - The liver.
 Liver failure is a well-known consequence of alcoholism, but it is also can occur with individuals using Vicodin and OxyContin habitually over many years.

 - The heart.
-Cocaine addicts and stimulant users are doing significant damage to their heart each time they use the drug.
-The most common conditions among drug addicts are heart disease and heart failure.
+Cocaine abusers and stimulant users are doing significant damage to their heart each time they use the drug.
+The most common conditions among addicted individuals are heart disease and heart failure.

 - The lungs.
 Any individual who smokes the drug to which they are addicted is putting their lungs in jeopardy.
 Smoking crack cocaine or crystal meth damages the lungs with a ferocity that rivals long-term nicotine habits.
 Regular marijuana use also causes damage to the lungs.

 In addition, long-term drug abusers will begin to build a tolerance to drugs.
 Tolerance is dangerous as it causes the individual to use more and more of the drug in order to achieve the desired euphoric or stimulated state.
 This puts the individual at a constant risk for overdose and even death.